Wind Chill Calculator

 A surface, such as the skin on a person's body, loses heat through conduction, convection, and radiation.
 Although conduction and radiation are relevant to heat transfer, wind chill temperature is mostly a result of convection.
 Convection is defined as heat transfer due to the bulk movement of molecules within fluids such as gases and liquids, such as wind.
-Essentially, as air around a body moves, it disrupts the warm air surrounding the body, allowing cooler air to replace the warm air.
+Essentially, as the air around a body moves, it disrupts the warm air surrounding the body, allowing cooler air to replace the warm air.
 The faster the wind speed, and thus the movement of the surrounding air, the faster the surface cools.
 The result of wind chill is to increase the rate at which heat loss occurs.
 The physiological response of the body to an increased rate of heat loss is the generation of more heat to maintain surface temperature, resulting in the perception of lower temperatures due to greater heat loss.

 How to calculate wind chill

 The perception of lower temperatures caused by wind led to the development of many different formulas that attempt to qualitatively predict the effect of wind on this perceived temperature.
-Because wind chill temperature is not an exact science, weather services in different countries use standards relevant to their particular region and thus its estimates may differ from those provided by local weather services in other regions.
+Because wind chill temperature is not an exact science, weather services in different countries use standards relevant to their particular region, and thus its estimates may differ from those provided by local weather services in other regions.
 This calculator uses the formula developed by the National Weather Service in the United States, which was listed below.

 Wind Chill Temperature = 35.74 + 0.6215×T - 35.75×V0.16 + 0.4275×T×V0.16

-- where T is the actual air temperature in fahrenheit, V is the wind speed in mph.
+- where T is the actual air temperature in Fahrenheit, V is the wind speed in mph.

 Frostbite can occur when skin or other tissue is exposed to low temperatures.
 Usually, the first signs of frostbite involve numbness, discoloration of the skin, and feeling cold, typically in the extremities of the body.
 More serious complications include hypothermia (which will be discussed below) and compartment syndrome, a condition that results in insufficient blood supply to tissue in a particular space.

 How quickly frostbite occurs is dependent on the temperature and level of exposure.
-Frostbite is most likely to affect people who are exposed to low temperatures for long periods of time such as those who participate in winter sports, work jobs that involve being outside in cold temperatures for extended periods of time, and those who are homeless.
+Frostbite is most likely to affect people who are exposed to low temperatures for long periods of time, such as those who participate in winter sports, work jobs that involve being outside in cold temperatures for extended periods of time, and those who are homeless.